Who Was Attila the Hun?

 Attila united the tribes of the Hun kingdom and was said to be a just ruler to his own people.
 But Attila was also an aggressive and ruthless leader.
 He expanded the rule of the Huns to include many Germanic tribes and attacked the Eastern Roman Empire in wars of extraction, devastating lands from the Black Sea to the Mediterranean, and inspiring fear throughout the late Roman Empire.

 Attila was notorious for his fierce gaze; according to historian Edward Gibbon, he frequently rolled his eyes "as if to enjoy the terror he inspired."
 He also reputedly scared others by claiming to own the actual sword of Mars, the Roman god of war.

-In 434, Roman Emperor Theodosius II paid a tribute—in essence, protection money—to Attila, but Attila broke the peace treaty, destroying towns along the Danube river before moving into the empire's interior and obliterating Naissus (Niš) and Serdica (Sofia).
+In 434, Roman Emperor Theodosius II paid a tribute—in essence, protection money—to Attila, but Attila broke the peace treaty, destroying towns along the Danube river before moving into the empire's interior and obliterating Naissus and Serdica.
 He then moved toward Constantinople (present-day Istanbul), defeating the main Eastern Roman forces in a number of battles.
-Upon reaching the sea both north and south of Constantinople, however, Attila realized the impossibility of an attack on the capital's great walls by his army, which consisted largely of horsemen.
-(Theodosius II had specifically built the great walls to defend against Attila.)
+However, upon reaching the sea both north and south of Constantinople, Attila realized the impossibility of an attack on the capital's great walls by his army, which consisted largely of horsemen.
+Theodosius II had specifically built the great walls to defend against Attila.
 Subsequently, Attila retargeted and destroyed what was left of the Eastern Roman Empire's forces.

 In 441, Attila invaded the Balkans.
 When Theodosius begged for terms, Attila's tribute was tripled, but, in 447, he struck the empire again and negotiated yet another new treaty.